-This vegetable in Chinese is “Pak Choy” in Cantonese, or "Bai Cai" in Mandarin.
+The pronunciation of this vegetable in Chinese is “Pak Choy” in Cantonese, or "Bai Cai" in Mandarin.
 “Pak” or "Bai" means a hundred, and “choy” or "Cai", while meaning vegetable, has a similar pronunciation to the character that means "wealth".
 Thus, it is the symbol of a hundred years of wealth.
 In FengShui, the Bok Choi is a familiar statue to adorn business establishments with.
 It is usually made of precious stones like jade and not clay.

 Peanuts Tea Pet

-Because one of the Chinese characters for “peanuts” in Chinese means “birth”, peanuts are naturally associated with fertility.
+Because one of the Chinese characters for “peanuts” in Chinese means “birth”, people naturally associate peanuts with fertility.
 Having a tea pet in the form of peanuts does not only represent fertility but is also a unique form of art that is interesting to look at.
 This tea pet is not as popular as the before-mentioned ones but is quite artistic in its nature.